abhishek-kumar-code/Redfish_Public/Readme.md

 The following is a checklist for schema or specification release:

 -  Namespace creation: Schema releases must increment the schema version, and therefore must create a new CSDL namespace.
 -  New schemas: The $metadata example must be updated to include the new schema file(s).

-### WIP release process

-In addition to the above items, the following also needs to be performed when releasing a WIP package:

-- New schemas supporting the WIP must use major version 0 to show that this is unreleased content and is likely to change when adopted as a standard (starting at v0_1_0 is a good idea).
-- If the WIP being released is a refresh of an existing WIP, the minor revision of the unreleased schema will be incremented, and the major revision will remain at 0.
-- Annotate new namespaces in the CSDL (for both new schemas and extensions to existing schemas) with the following term: `<Annotation Term="Redfish.ReleaseStatus" EnumMember="Redfish.ReleaseStatusType/WorkInProgress"/>`
-- Annotate mockups with the following in their payloads: `"@Redfish.ReleaseStatus": "WorkInProgress"`

 ### HTML document generation